aasatoyin/post-install-config/README.md

 - Download and install MySQL 5.5.62 (mysql-5.5.62-win32.msi)
 - Open IIS as an Admin
 - Register PHP from within IIS
-- Reload IIS (Open IIS, Stop and Start the server)
 - Install osTicket v1.15.8
 - Reload IIS (Open IIS, Stop and Start the server)
 - Go to sites -> Default -> osTicket